Bone broth for gut health

 - Avoidance of antibiotics - they rid the body of harmful bacteria, but also reduce the good bacteria that help to keep the intestines healthy and balanced

 - Use probiotics or eat fermented foods - These enrich the intestines with good bacteria

-- Eat prebiotics or food containing them e.g. chicory - These are nutrients for the good bacteria
+- Eat prebiotics or food containing them e.g. chicory - These are nutrients for the good gut bacteria

-Bone broth for a healthy intestine
+Bone broth for a healthy gut

 You have probably been waiting for us to say that, haven't you?
 Drink bone broth!
 Bone Broth is a wonderful remedy for inflammation.
 Due to the calming effect of gelatine, bone broth can help to relieve inflammation in the intestines and stop diarrhoea, for example.
 Bone Broth also contains the collagen your body needs to heal and promote a healthy digestive tract.